 What Makes Some Types of Granite More Expensive than OthersAugust 7, 2019 // Posted in:

-Last Updated on August 7, 2019
+Last Updated on July 18, 2022

-Factors Impacting the Cost of Granite
+Factors Affecting the Price of Granite Countertops

 You may not have given it much thought, but the type of edging you choose can drive up the costs of your granite countertops.
 Various edging options (like 1/4″ round, 1/4″ bevel or bullnose) can have an additional charge, so be sure to get the pricing for that upfront.
-Granite Trend Transformations offers 1/8″ and 1/4″ round and bevel-edge options.
+Granite and TREND Transformations offers 1/8″ and 1/4″ round and bevel-edge options.

 Granite is harvested from countries around the world and regions here in the United States.
 Since granite is heavy, its country of origin can seriously impact the price of the slab due to high shipping costs.
-The granite from Granite Trend Transformations comes from Europe and is manufactured in the United States, where quality is ensured and backed with a Lifetime Limited Warranty.
+The granite from Granite and TREND Transformations comes from Europe and is manufactured in the United States, where quality is ensured and backed with a Lifetime Limited Warranty.